RobbyThomas2525/myarchinstall/README.md

 Clone hero just install like a appimage

-STEP 3.5 ADD ONS
+STEP 3.5 GAME ADD ONS

 Mangohud use releases on github and use ./mangohud-setup.sh install command

 Goverlay use appimage or pacman -S goverlay

-Step 4 other addons
+Step 4 other stuff

+Discord use flatpak unless someone wants to use the tar file

+Video editors: kdenlive and shotcut use appimage or flatpak don't know commands and but both editors flatpaks versions i've had problems with

 Libreoffice sudo pacman libreoffice-fresh or libreoffice-still (fresh is what windows version has)

 Protonvpn use flatpak unless there's another way on arch to use it

 Timeshift Yay -S timeshift

+GIMP flatpak or appimage